Things to do in Cocoa Beach - The Wizard Of Oz Museum

 In addition, Frank Baum author of the Wizard of Oz book also wrote a series of books for girls and boys.

 Children might be interested in various topics in Oz books, like magic, pirates, ships, dragons, etc. Girls might like Barbies, nutcrackers, figurines, and costumes, while boys might like robots, cars, rockets, etc.

-We had teenage visitors that were bored in the museum, and we also had toddlers that said the museum visit is “cool”.
+We had teenage visitors that were bored in the museum, and we also had toddlers that said the museum visit was “cool”.

-The Museum visit might be considered a top thing to do in the Cocoa Beach area for kids of various ages.
+The Museum visit might be considered one of the top things to do in the Cocoa Beach area for kids of various ages.